jenspfahl/ANOTHERpass/SERVER-API-SPEC.md

 #### Client Key for client based encryption

-If the client wants to store received credentials it can take advantage of the clientKey, which is an 128/256 bit long key derived from the apps master key.
+If the client wants to store received credentials, it can take advantage of the clientKey, which is an 128/256 bit long key derived from the apps master key.
 The clientKey is derived by taking the Webclient-Id, the master key and the vault salt and hashing both together (SHA-256).
 With that, a key is derived that cannot leak any information about the origin master key, but requires an interaction with the phone app to get.
 This derived key should only be held in memory of the client, ideally with a TTL.
-With that, a local encrypted credential storage / vault can be implemented on client side.
+With that, a local encrypted credential storage / vault can be implemented on client side with having the app as the key factor.

 ### Request fingerprinting

 Shortened fingerprint is a function that takes the first 7 alphanumeric characters of a base64 and converts them into an easy and fast to read fingerprint string with the format [A-Z]{2}-[A-Z]{3}-[A-Z]{2}.

+The fingerprint is derived from:
+ * the `"serverPubKey"."n"`-value for the link_app requests
+ * or the Base Key and the `"requestIdentifier"`-value, both joined and hashed (`SHA-256(BK + requestIdentifier)`) for the "request_credential" requests.

+The output is encoded as Base64 and the first 7 alphabetic characters are printed out as uppercase in the format `AB-CDE-FG`.

+The same fingerprint shall be calculated on the client side, so the user has the chance to compare both for equality to ensure the validity of the request.